 The working principle remains the same regardless of whether it’s a flat plate collector or an ETC. See for yourself:

 - The solar collector will utilise the sunlight to heat transfer fluid.
-The collector, coated with an anti-freeze substance, will prevent the liquid from getting cold
+Coated with an anti-freeze substance, the collector will prevent the liquid from getting cold.

 - The heat exchanger then heats the water once again